mbret/angular-redux-light/README.md

 # Personal note
-Although using flux pattern in Angular application is pretty easy and works at the end, you should consider taking a look at React Or Vue.js as other framework (tools) which are way more dedicated to this king of architecture.
-Anyway, if you are using this code right here, I'm sure that you probably already started using React :)
+Although using flux pattern in Angular application is pretty easy and works at the end, you should consider taking a look at React Or Vue.js as other framework which are way more flexible to this kind of architecture.
+Anyway, if you are using this code right here, I'm pretty sure that you are probably already using React :)